arabold/serverless-sentry-plugin/README.md

 ### 1.0.0

-- Version falls back to git hash if no tag is set for current head (#15).
+- The version falls back to git hash if no tag is set for the current head (#15).
-- Fixed reporting bugs in local environment despite config telling otherwise (#17).
+- Fixed reporting bugs in the local environment despite config telling otherwise (#17).
   This requires an update of `serverless-sentry-lib` as well!

 ### 1.0.0-rc.4